Sangenis11/sepsis-landmark-prediction/README.md

 joblib

-## 🔐 Data Availability
+🔐 Data Availability
 Due to data use agreements (e.g., MIMIC-IV), the raw dataset cannot be shared.
 Scripts are designed to run on similarly structured ICU datasets.

-## 📖 Citation
+📖 Citation
 If you use this codebase in your research, please cite the associated manuscript (under preparation).

-## 📜 License
+📜 License

-This project is licensed under the MIT License — you are free to use, modify, and distribute with attribution.
+This project is licensed under the MIT License — free to use, modify, and distribute with attribution.

-## 🤝 Acknowledgment
+🤝 Acknowledgment
 Developed as part of academic research in clinical risk prediction and interpretable machine learning for critical care.